 Specialty medications provide breakthrough, sometimes lifesaving treatments for complex, chronic, and rare diseases.
-But for self-insured employers bearing the financial burden
+But for self-funded employers bearing the financial burden

 of these prescriptions, the high cost of specialty drugs — and the associated stop-loss premium rate hikes — can be challenging to absorb.

 Benefit advisors searching for assistance for their self-funded employer clients increasingly turn to alternative funding programs to shift these costs off the pharmacy plan.
 These solutions may appear attractive to many employers struggling with expensive prescription costs, but they can include unintended consequences — such as a lack of clinical oversight, negative member experiences, and the potential loss of specialty rebate arrangements.
 At RxBenefits, we’ve seen issues with implementing these financially driven programs.
 Our preferred partner solutions, paired with our comprehensive Protect suite of clinical products, address these problems.

 In this eBook, we’ll examine the questions benefit advisors should ask to identify viable Patient Assistance solutions that reduce specialty costs with minimal disruption.